-Isle Royale National Park is a remote island in Lake Superior where only two wolves remain, the lowest population in more than 50 years.
-Scientists believe a natural recovery in the population is highly unlikely.
+Isle Royale National Park is a remote island in Lake Superior where only one or two wolves remain, the lowest population in more than 50 years.
+Scientists believe a natural recovery in the population is not likely.
 As top predator, wolves play a critical role in the health of the island ecosystem.

-The National Park Service is seeking comment on an environmental analysis of four options to address the loss of the park’s wolf population on the island ecosystem.
-The Park Service indicates that the preferred management option is to immediately introduce 20-30 wolves to the park over a three-year period.
+The National Park Service is analyzed four options to address the loss of the park’s wolf population.
+The Park Service determined that the best option is to immediately introduce 20-30 wolves to the park over a three-year period.
 However, it has not adopted a final plan to introduce the wolves.

 NPCA supports the Park Service analysis that bringing new wolves to the park will ensure a sustainable population and help balance the delicate ecosystem at Isle Royale National Park.